BumblebeeMan/tt_wizard_core/README.md

 # Disclaimer and Trademark Notice

 NOTE: This package is not verified by, affiliated with, or supported by Ravensburger® AG.
 TipToi® and Ravensburger® are registered trademarks or trademarks of Ravensburger® AG, in the Germany and/or other countries.
 These and all other trademarks referenced in this Software or Documentation are the property of their respective owners.
-The trademarkes are only mentioned for reference.
+The trademarkes are mentioned for reference only.